LawanGoud/Python-/README.md

 ## Indexing

 Given a word W and a integer N, write a program to print the character present at the index N in the word W.

+## String Repetition - 2

+Given a word and a number N, write a program to print the given word, N number of times in a single line.